 Compensation may factor into how and where products appear on our platform (and in what order).
 But since we generally make money when you find an offer you like and get, we try to show you offers we think are a good match for you.
 That's why we provide features like your Approval Odds and savings estimates.

 Of course, the offers on our platform don't represent all financial products out there, but our goal is to show you as many great options as we can.

 As the coronavirus spreads, government agencies and private charities are stepping in to help support renters during this unprecedented time.

-As of March 2020, more than 7 million Americans have filed for unemployment as businesses shut down to help curb the spread of the coronavirus, and with so many people out of work, many people could find it more and more difficult to pay their rent.
+In April, the nation’s unemployment rate rose to 14.7%, with more than 23 million Americans filing for unemployment as businesses shut down to help curb the spread of the coronavirus.
+With so many people out of work, many could find it more and more difficult to pay their rent.

 In response, some local governments have created rent relief funds, while many states and the federal government have implemented some tenant protections as well.
-And many charitable organizations are also stepping in to help with rent relief.
+And a number of charitable organizations are also stepping in to help with rent relief.

 What can I do if I can’t pay my rent?

 If you’re experiencing financial hardship because of the coronavirus, start by communicating with your landlord as soon as possible.